draftdev/jobs/kw-research.md

 ## Hiring Process
 1. [Submit your application](https://airtable.com/shrVyQJcBtRQN8tom).
-2. Complete a short trial task over email.
+3. We'll reach out to schedule a Zoom meeting with the top candidates.
-3. We'll reach out to schedule a Zoom interview.
+4. Complete a short paid trial assignment.
-6. We'll get back to you with our decision in <2 weeks.
+5. We'll get back to you with our decision in <2 weeks.

 ## Ready to Apply?